madgik/demoyesql/README.md

 The users could also create more tables with various schemata in this database file to test more YeSQL features.

-More examples, datasets and documentation for integration with MonetDB and SQLite are available at https://github.com/athenarc/YeSQL
+More scenarios, examples, datasets and documentation for integration with MonetDB and SQLite are available at https://github.com/athenarc/YeSQL